aristanetworks/anta/docs/faq.md

 ## `ReadTimeout` error in the logs
 ???+ faq "`ReadTimeout` error in the logs"

     When running the `anta`, you receive `ReadTimeout` errors in the logs.
-This might be due to the time the host on which ANTA is run takes to reach the target devices (for instance if going through firewalls, NATs, ...)
+This might be due to the time the host on which ANTA is run takes to reach the target devices (for instance if going through firewalls, NATs, ...) or when a lot of tests are being run at the same time on a device (eAPI has a queue mechanism to avoid exhausting EOS resources because of a high number of simultaneous eAPI requests).

     ### Solution